Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Assisted with market analysis and research for clients of various kinds

-- Developed strong skills of Excel and PowerPoint
+- Developed strong skills for Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020

-- Achieved strong teamwork and communications skills
+- Developed strong teamwork and communication skills

 Skills: